nodite/dify-oapi2/examples/chat/README.md

 # Chat API Examples

-The Chat API provides interactive conversation capabilities with AI assistants.
+The Chat API provides interactive conversation capabilities with AI assistants through 18 APIs.
 This directory contains examples for all chat-related operations organized by resource type.

 ## 📁 Resources